Long spin coherence times in the ground state and an optically excited state of $^{167}$Er$^{3+}$:Y$_2$SiO$_5$ at zero magnetic field: Experimental Setup

-For our experiments, we use a cylindrical \pErYSO\ sample (Scientific Materials Inc.), which has a length of 12.0 mm and a diameter of 4.95 mm.
-50 parts per million of the Y$^{3+}$ ions are substituted with $^{167}$Er$^{3+}$ ions, which can be found in either of two crystallographic sites.
-Each of the two sites occurs in two different orientations related by the crystal's $C_2$ (or $b$) axis and our setup only detects transitions from what is referred to as site 1 \cite{macfarlane1997}.
-As is convention for this material we use the coordinate system defined by the principle axes of polarization, $D_1$, $D_2$, and $b$ \cite{li1992}.
+To measure hyperfine spectra and coherence times, we use Raman heterodyne spectroscopy~\cite{mlynek1983,wong1983}.
+This method allows hyperfine transitions at microwave frequencies to be detected optically.
+Figure~\ref{fig:setup} (a) shows the level scheme for this process, where levels $\ket{1}$ and $\ket{2}$ are two hyperfine levels in the ground state and $\ket{3}$ is a hyperfine level in the excited state.
+By driving the hyperfine transition between $\ket{1}$ and $\ket{2}$ with a microwave field of frequency $\nu_\mu$ and the optical transition between $\ket{2}$ and $\ket{3}$ with a laser at frequency $\nu_o$, another optical field at the sum of these two frequencies, $\nu_s$, will be generated.
+The two optical frequencies will beat together with a frequency of $\nu_\mu$, which can be detected optically.
+This method also works in the case where $\ket{1}$ and $\ket{2}$ are excited-state hyperfine transitions and $\ket{3}$ is in the ground state, so hyperfine transitions in both the ground and excited states can be detected simultaneously.

-The sample is placed inside a tunable microwave resonator [Fig.~\ref{fig:setup} (b)] made from aluminum, which is based on a single-loop, single-gap design \cite{hardy1981}.
-The resonant frequency can be changed by adjusting the position of a plunger to vary the size of the gap $d$, similarly to Ref. \cite{chen2016}.
-The resonant frequency of this particular cavity can be tuned in a range of about 700 MHz to 1200 MHz.
+We use a cylindrical \pErYSO\ sample (Scientific Materials Inc.) with a length of 12.0\,mm and a diameter of 4.95\,mm.
+50 parts per million of the Y$^{3+}$ ions are substituted for \pEr\ ions.
+Our laser frequency is chosen to only address ions in site 1.

-Inside the resonator, the sample is oriented as shown in Fig.~\ref{fig:setup} (b).
-A small misalignment of the $D_1$ and $D_2$ axes from the horizontal and vertical axes of resonator is to be expected, but this has not been measured.
-At resonance, the radio frequency (RF) magnetic field oscillates along the $b$ axis of the crystal.
+The sample is placed inside an aluminium, tunable loop-gap microwave resonator [Fig.~\ref{fig:setup} (b)] based on a single-loop, single-gap design \cite{hardy1981}.
+The resonator was placed inside a homebuilt cryostat (cooling head: Cryomech PT405) containing a three axis superconducting magnet (HTS-110 Ltd.), which allows us to apply a magnetic field in an arbitrary direction.
+The $^4I_{15/2}$ to $^4I_{13/2}$ transition in site 1 is driven optically along the crystal's $b$ axis with a fiber laser (Koheras E15 DFB).
+The polarization used was not well characterized, but we used waveplates to adjust the unknown polarization of the laser to maximize the Raman heterodyne signal.
+The laser power was typically 20\,mW before the cryostat.

-The resonator is placed inside a homebuilt cryostat (cooling head: Cryomech PT405).
-A high temperature superconducting vector magnet (HTS-110 Ltd.) provides a magnetic field inside the cryostat.
+Like our designs for higher frequencies \cite{chen2018}, the resonant frequency is tuned by adjusting the gap $d$ with a plunger attached to a piezoactuator (ANPx101, attocube systems).
+The loop was made bigger than the sample to get a resonant frequency tunable in the range of about 700\,MHz to 1200\,MHz.
+At resonance, the radio frequency (RF) magnetic field oscillates in and out of the loop, which is along the $b$ axis of the crystal.
+Small loops of wire are placed concentric to the main resonator loop to couple RF into the resonator.